Rorke-Melville/Rhythmic-Realm/README.md

 - **Recommended Songs**: A curated list of banging tracks with embedded YouTube vibes to get your head nodding.
 - **Festival Recommendations**: Hot picks for electronic music festivals to plan your next rave adventure.
 - **Artist Spotlight**: Shoutouts to dope artists lighting up the scene.
-- **Synth Puzzle Course**: A quirky, interactive way to mess with synth sounds—because why not?
+- **Synth Puzzle Course**: A quirky, interactive way to sign up for courses
-- **Club Recommendations**: An dope 3D globe showcasing top clubs worldwide, complete with vibes and DJ highlights.
+- **Club Recommendations**: A dope 3D globe showcasing top clubs worldwide, complete with vibes and DJ highlights.

 ## Features